 Many times the investigating traffic collision officer will include an estimate of visibility when there is dense fog.
 Locating eye witnesses with knowledge of the weather conditions is important in proving liability for driving in hazardous weather.
 Local meteorologists can provide expert testimony about adverse weather conditions in winter weather accident cases.

-The Van Blois Law has been successful in hazardous weather cases when visibility has been severely limited by heavy fog.
+The Van Blois & Associates has been successful in hazardous weather cases when visibility has been severely limited by heavy fog.
 In one case a truck driver pulled out onto Highway 4 in Stockton when there was extremely thick fog reducing visibility to less than 150 feet.
 A father driving his young daughter to school on Highway 4 could not see the tractor-trailer blocking the highway in time to stop.
 He was killed and his daughter was injured.
 We used FMC-SR Section 392.14 to prove liability on the part of the truck driver who never should have been driving in the extremely dangerous weather conditions.

 Although the law prohibits the driving of big rig trucks in hazardous weather conditions, many truck drivers continue to operate their trucks in dangerous weather conditions.
 The truck drivers who do drive in hazardous weather conditions, or refuse to slow down, increase the risk of harm to all drivers.